leodeslf/vec.js/README.md

 ## About

-Utility `class` that brings vectors and its functionality to JavaScript.
+A `class` to create and operate with vectors in JavaScript (2D, 3D and 4D).

 ## Features